bcotesta/NORCAT-PulledCableGenerator/README.md

 ### Vector3 adjustedPos
 The location of the transform point if the checkpoint fails the cable.

+### bool adjusting
-    private Vector3 adjustedPos;                    //Adjustment point if the checkpoint fails bool adjusting = false;                         //True if the checkpoint failed and the point is adjusting / moving to the adjustment point
+True if the checkpoint has failed and the point is moving to the adjustment point.